 However, as well as the overall environment making a difference, having a motivated teacher is also crucial.
 The way that you present the information to them will help to dictate how they feel towards it.
 If you share it as something worth being excited and animated over, this will shape their behaviour and response.
 They will feel more inspired to do well as they will want to do justice to a subject that you have taught so passionately – even if it’s not their main interest in life.

 A motivated student will feel genuine pride in the work they have done, which is an important feeling to carry through in life.
 It helps keep students actively interested in what they’re studying and pushes them towards continuing their education.
-It enhances their performance in all aspects of their school work and helps them become goal-oriented, motivated individuals in life.
+Motivation in classroom enhances their performance in all aspects of their school work and helps them become goal-oriented, motivated individuals in life.
 It also encourages them to always finish a task and do the best that they can with all they set their mind to.

 How to introduce motivation into the classroom